 In general, Heroku limits your ability to customize.
 You can have the Ruby versions and third-party libraries (e.g. libxml, node.js, libuv) that they specifically provide.
 Need something weird or a specific version?
 Sorry, not on Heroku.

 Compatibility with app servers is also spotty.
 They provide Thin for EventMachine, but there are slightly odd limits as a result of the Heroku architecture, and it generally won’t work quite right.
-Which isn’t a problem if you use Unicorn, of course.
+Which isn’t a problem if you use Unicorn (now Puma), of course.
 Heroku is great if you want pre-chosen off-the-shelf components.
 Which often you do, and occasionally you don’t.

 Similarly, the Ruby evented support (e.g. EventMachine) isn’t amazing.
 That’s not a problem for you… Unless it is.